kumahq/kuma-demo/DEVELOPER.md

 ### Endpoints

+First and foremost, make sure to run all commands to get each endpoint setup.
+Please refer to the [README](README.md) to see those commands.

 #### Elasticsearch - Products endpoint

 The products endpoint is located at: `http://localhost:3001/items`.
 This will not return any product data unless `?q=` is appended to it (see below).